ZipCPU/sdspi/README.md

   - Transfer errors (failing CRCs, non-responsive cards, etc.) may cause the streams to be unsynchronized.
 To fix, the design may be given a soft reset (if necessary), and the external [MM2S](https://github.com/ZipCPU/wb2axip/blob/master/rtl/aximm2s.v)/[S2MM](https://github.com/ZipCPU/wb2axip/blob/master/rtl/axis2mm.v) DMAs may also need to be given similar resets.

 - **C++ Model**: A [Verilator C++ model of an SDIO component](bench/cpp/sdiosim.cpp) is now a part of the repository.
-While it still needs multiblock support, it has already demonstrated tremendous utility when doing software testing.
+This model has demonstrated tremendous utility when doing software testing.

   No C++ eMMC model exists at present.